 And then there are, as mentioned, the theta waves.
 Waves linked in some way to creativity, improvisation, moments of deep reflection or meditation.

-With each new quest we get closer and closer to unlocking their secrets.
-Thanks to this latest study, perhaps one day we can use these waves to boost our memory, our creativity, and ultimately our understanding of ourselves.
+With each new research we come closer to unlocking their secrets.
+Thanks to this latest study, perhaps we can one day use these waves to enhance our memory, our creativity and, ultimately, our understanding of ourselves.